TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Plot_Main_Window_Functions/README.txt

 % 14.
 StartIndex: First idicie plotted in main plot in samples as double
 % 15.
 StopIndex: Last idicie plotted in main plot in samples as double
 % 16.
 SpikeDatatype: Either "Internal" when plotting internal spike data or
-% "Kilosort" when plotting spikes analysed with kilosort
+% "Kilosort" when plotting spikes analysed with kilosort Or "SpikeInterface"
 % 17.
 ChannelSpacing: as double in um
 % 18.
 PlotAppearance: structure holding indo about the appearance of plots
 % the user selected